+Before European settlement, the American bison was a spectacular species of the open Great Plains, moving in vast herds north in the spring and south in the fall.
 Apparently, by the time immediately before European settlement, bison occurred sporadically in Missouri and were never abundant here.
 By 1840 only remnants of these magnificent animals were found in the northwestern and southeastern parts of the state, and these soon disappeared.
-Overhunting by white Americans was the central reason for the bison’s extirpation.
+Overhunting by white settlers was the central reason for the bison’s extirpation.
 In addition, cattle competed for prairie grass, and plowing and fire suppression destroyed the bison’s prairie habitat.

-Bison are ruminants (their digestive systems are like those of cattle) and are grazers of grasslands, eating grasses, sedges, and other plants.
+Bison are ruminants; their digestive systems are like those of cattle.
+They are grazers of grasslands, eating grasses, sedges, and other plants.
 Because their herds can completely graze an area quickly, they migrate constantly to ungrazed areas.

 Bison herds each have a distinct social hierarchy, with both males and females competing for status.
 Males acquire harems of females and chase away rival males.
 Mating occurs in late summer, and one calf is born the following spring.
 Calves nurse for a year, becoming mature at age 3.
 At this time, males leave their mothers and live alone or join a bachelor herd.
 Upon breeding season, herds of males and females approach each other again.

 Bison today are raised in captivity by some individuals, who market their meat.

 For Native Americans, the bison provided food, shelter, clothing, and utensils, and on the treeless prairie the dried “buffalo chips” served as fuel.

 White settlers overhunted bison for meat, hides, and sport, and to deprive Native Americans of their important source for sustenance, forcing them to abandon their traditional homelands.

 Today, the remnants of the once-spectacular herds inspire us to take better care of the environment.